evykassirer/playing-the-internship-game/docs/2-Interviews/questions_to_ask_the interviewer.md

 Task tracking, choice in picking tasks, how often people work on something new, how progress is measured, how often do people check in with each other - this all gives me an idea of how the team works and what it might be like for me.

 #### How much choice does an intern get in what they work on?
 What are the similarities and differences in how they're treated vs. full time engineers?

 I've had a really great time at companies where I'm treated more like a full time engineer.
 I like being trusted with real work and working on things that are important.
 I also like getting choice on what I work on, because that optimizes my chances of looking forward to going to work.

 #### How are stress levels / working hours?
 What things are done to support employee's health?

 My mental health is important to me.
 I hope it's important to them too.

-#### Why did you decide to work here?

-In general, I'm curious why people like this company and if reasons they would work there are similar to reasons I'd work there.
-If they are, that's a plus for me - but if not, we might just be different people so it's not necessarily a negative thing.

 #### What are you excited about that's going on at your company right now? (product, team culture, engineering things) and what are you excited about that's coming up in the future?

 This gives me an idea of what cool things are going on and what I might get to be a part of when I get there :)

 #### Does your company sponsor visas?

 If they're a US company, since I'm Canadian I'd need them to sponsor a J1 visa for me.
 I make sure to ask this early on so I'm not wasting time if they can't hire me.

 #### Is your product accessible?
 How usable is the project by folks who are blind or deaf or have low internet access?

-A lot of smaller companies aren't able to focus on these things right away, but I hope that they at least care about and are keeping it in mind in how they're building things now, so that eventually they can have a very accessibile product.
+A lot of smaller companies aren't able to focus on these things right away, but I hope that they at least care about and are keeping it in mind in how they're building things now, so that eventually they can have a very accessible product.

 #### How do you decide what the company is working on (e.g. what's built next, or what technology is being used)?
 Who gets input into these decisions?

 It's really fun when I get to help make big decisions or have influence on people who make the decisions.
 This is easier at a smaller company though.

 #### [Something related to their company]